Class Prior Estimation under Covariate Shift: No Problem?: Covariate Shift and Statistical Sufficiency

 \section{Covariate Shift and Statistical Sufficiency}

 In the following we will identify sufficient and necessary conditions for simplifications of covariate shift like \eqref{eq:simpleShift} to hold.
-We will see that indeed it is almost impossible for \eqref{eq:simpleShift} to be true if the information set $\mathcal{H}$ of Assumption~\ref{as:setting} is large. \begin{definition} Under Assumption~\ref{as:setting}, denote by $C_A(P, \mathcal{H})$ the set of all probability measures $Q$ on $(\Omega, \mathcal{A})$ such that $P$ and $Q$ are related by covariate shift, i.e.
+We will see that indeed it is almost impossible for \eqref{eq:simpleShift} to be true if the information set $\mathcal{H}$ of Assumption~\ref{as:setting} is large compared to the information set $\mathcal{G}$ on which \eqref{eq:simpleShift} is based. \begin{definition} Under Assumption~\ref{as:setting}, denote by $C_A(P, \mathcal{H})$ the set of all probability measures $Q$ on $(\Omega, \mathcal{A})$ such that $P$ and $Q$ are related by covariate shift, i.e.

 Denote by $C^\ast_A(P, \mathcal{H})$ the set of all probability measures $Q$ on $(\Omega, \mathcal{A})$ such that $P$ and $Q$ are related by covariate shift and $Q$ is absolutely continuous\footnote{ $Q$ is absolutely continuous with respect to $P$ on $\mathcal{H}$ (expressed symbolically as $Q|\mathcal{H}\ll P|\mathcal{H}$) if $P[N] = 0$ for $N\in\mathcal{H}$ implies $Q[N] = 0$.
 By the Radon-Nikodym theorem (Klenke \cite{klenke2013probability}, Corollary~7.34) then there exists an $\mathcal{H}$-measurable non-negative function $h$ such that $Q[H] = E_P[h\,\mathbf{1}_H]$ for all $H\in\mathcal{H}$.
 The function $h$ is called density of $Q$ with respect to $P$.} with respect to $P$ on $\mathcal{H}$, i.e.